When you think of insects living in your bed, the first thing that comes to mind might be bed bugs.

 11. Booklice

-Booklice, also known as Psocids, are small, soft-bodied insects living in bed.
-They feed mainly on molds and fungi but will also eat starch and glue from book bindings or other paper products.
+Booklice, also known as Psocids, are small, soft-bodied insects that live in beds.
+They feed mainly on molds and fungi but eat starch and glue from book bindings or other paper products.

-They’re usually found in humid places like bathrooms or laundry rooms but can end up in your bed if they find an ample food source there.
+They’re usually found in humid places like bathrooms or laundry rooms but can end up in your bed if they see an ample food source there.

 Booklice look like tiny, pale lice, but they’re not related.
 They’re generally less than a millimeter long, making them difficult to spot.